-The City of Vancouver is enabled under the Vancouver Charter to adopt bylaws to regulate the design and construction of buildings.
+The City of Vancouver is enabled under the Vancouver Charter to adopt by-laws to regulate the design and construction of buildings.

-The Vancouver Building Bylaw regulates the design and construction of buildings, as well as the administrative provisions related to permitting, inspections, and the enforcement of these requirements.
+The Vancouver Building By-law regulates the design and construction of buildings, as well as the administrative provisions related to permitting, inspections, and the enforcement of these requirements.

-Vancouver's ability to adopt its own Building Bylaw is unique in British Columbia.
+Vancouver's ability to adopt its own Building By-law is unique in British Columbia.
 This ability allows City Council the opportunity to quickly respond to issues that have an impact on building safety within the City.

-- Alteration to existing buildings
+- Alteration to existing and heritage buildings

 - Artist Live/Work Studios